The case against Mark Zuckerberg: Insiders say Facebook’s CEO chose growth over safety

 (The like-hiding study, named Project Daisy, was also reported by the Journal.
 In 2021, the company ultimately did offer an option to hide likes on Instagram, but not on Facebook.
 Facebook says it didn’t implement Project Daisy because a test showed mixed results for people’s well-being and that the 2018 study used in the presentation “cannot be used to show that Instagram causes harm because the survey wasn’t designed to test that, nor does the data show it.”)

-Over the summer, executives in Facebook’s Washington office heard that Zuckerberg was angry about President Biden charge that coronavirus misinformation on Facebook was “killing people.”
+Over the summer, executives in Facebook’s Washington office heard that Zuckerberg was angry about President Biden’s charge that coronavirus misinformation on Facebook was “killing people.”
 Zuckerberg felt Biden had unfairly targeted the company and wanted to fight back, according to people who heard a key Zuckerberg adviser, Facebook Vice President for Global Affairs Nick Clegg, express the CEO’s viewpoint.

 Zuckerberg is married to a physician, runs a foundation focused on health issues and had hoped that Facebook’s ability to help people during the pandemic would be legacy-making.
 Instead, the plan was going south.

-In July, Guy Rosen, Facebook’s vice president for integrity, wrote a blog post noting that Facebook had missed its own vaccine goals, and asserting that Facebook wasn’t to blame for the large number of Americans who refused to get vaccinated.
+In July, Guy Rosen, Facebook’s vice president for integrity, wrote a blog post noting that the White House had missed its own vaccine goals, and asserting that Facebook wasn’t to blame for the large number of Americans who refused to get vaccinated.

 Though Biden later backed off his comment, some former executives saw Facebook’s attack on the White House as unnecessary self-sabotage, an example of the company exercising poor judgment in an effort to please Zuckerberg.